Pide – Turkish Flat Bread / Pizza

 Turkish Pide, a traditional flatbread from Turkey, resembles a type of Turkish pizza with its oval shape and thick crust.
 Made from flour, water, yeast, and salt, the dough is hand-shaped and topped with various ingredients like ground lamb, cheese, tomatoes, onions, and spices.

-Baked until golden brown and crispy, it’s often served with yogurt or salad.
+Baked until golden brown and crispy, it’s often served with yoghurt or salad.
 Loved in Turkey and beyond, Turkish Pide is a delightful dish enjoyed by many.

 Looking for more?
 Check out these Dinner Recipes!